-Council's Whistleblowing Policy was activated once during 2020/21.
-The Whistleblowing allegation was fully investigated and closed out.
+Council's Raising Concerns Policy was activated six times during 2021/22.
+The Raising Concern allegations were, and are, fully investigated with one closed out and five ongoing.

 Council have a robust corporate Complaints Policy and recording system which is maintained by the Policy Team.
-The Complaints Policy ensures that all public complaints, both formal and informal, are appropriately registered, investigated and responded to.
-Council received 127 complaints during 2020/21 - 99 informal, 19 stage 1 formal and 9 stage 2 formal.
-Of the formal complaints received, 9 reached Stage 2 of Council's Complaints Policy with 7 being referred to the Northern Ireland Public Service Ombudsman and 0 to the Equality Commission for Northern Ireland.
+The Complaints Policy ensures that all public complaints, both formal and informal are appropriately registered, investigated and responded to.
+Council received 100 informal complaints, 40 formal (stage 1) and 11 formal (stage 2) complaints during 2021/2022.
+Of the 151 received, 3 were referred to the Northern Ireland Public Service Ombudsman.

-Council have adopted an Environmental Policy and have established environmental objectives.
+Council have an Environmental Policy and set environmental objectives annually.